The other day I did a poll in our community of Facebook group admins to see how many of them ever landed in Facebook jail. 😏

 That’s all folks!

-Do try out this new feature and take maximum advantage of it.
+Do try it out and take maximum advantage of it.

-In case you haven’t yet installed Convosight, you can SIGN UP here.
+In case you haven’t yet installed Convosight, you can SIGN UP now👇🏻

 Also let us know how you liked it in the comments section below.